tgolubev/Conjugate_Gradient_with_MPI_and_OpenMP/src/conjugate_grad_dense/README.md

 If do not need HDF5, can also use:
     module load GNU/7.3.0-2.30
     module load OpenMPI/3.1.1

+* NOTE: the number of openmp threads is controlled by `export  OMP_NUM_THREADS=` which is set inside of the makefile.
+* We can also change the num threads environmental variable intereactively by putting into the terminal: `export OMP_NUM_THREADS=[desired number of threads]`

+* it is good to verify that the # of openmp threads is what you think it is by using an omp threads function call inside the program, by creating a parallel region and using 'omp_get_num_threads()'

 ## Reading the HDF5 file:
 The file is pre-generated using Matlab and filled with a matrix, right hand side, and initial guess to be used by the C++ parallelized CG algorithm.
 The CG code will add the solution to this file.

-In Linus terminal:
+In Linux terminal:
      h5ls cg.h5  // will list the directories inside the file

      h5ls -d cg.h5/[name of dataset]  // will display the contents (values) of a particular data set

-* NOTE: the number of openmp threads is controlled by `export  OMP_NUM_THREADS=` which is set inside of the makefile.
-* Or can also change the num threads environmental variable intereactively by putting into the terminal: `export OMP_NUM_THREADS=4`

-* it is good to verify that the # of openmp threads is what you think it is by using an omp threads function call inside the program:

-   # pragma omp parallel
-   {
-      printf("Num OpenMP threads: %d\n", omp_get_num_threads());
-   }
+## Running Matlab on HPCC for benchmarking

+login to hpcc using the -X so can get the Matlab GUI later
+    module load MATLAB
+    matlab

+This will pop up a regular Matlab GUI

+Matlab does automatic multithreading of its funcitons such as CG.
+To control number of threads use:

+LASTN = maxNumCompThreads(N)  // N is the max # of threads you want.
+It will return the last value of N.